Data-Science-for-Conservation/WOTUS_Revision/README.md

 This project analyzes the content of the comments that are publicly available in docket EPA-HQ-OW-2018-0149 on the [regulations.gov web page](https://www.regulations.gov/docket?D=EPA-HQ-OW-2018-0149).
 The comments were collected by running a web scraping program (`./scraper.py`) which looped over all public submissions in the docket that weren't contained in an attachment.
 This resulted in a dataset of just over 8K comments.
 Once the data were collected, a variety of Natural Language Processing (NLP) techniques were applied.
 These included topic analysis, clustering, and (after manually labeling a sample set) classification and sentiment analysis.

-## Project Analysis
+## Where to Find Project Analyses

-You can find all underlying analysis and code relating to this project in the [WOTUS_analysis Jupyter notebook](./WOTUS_analysis.ipynb).
+- [WOTUS_analysis Jupyter notebook](./WOTUS_analysis.ipynb) for all underlying analysis and code relating to this project
+- [Repository's GitHub page](https://data-science-for-conservation.github.io/WOTUS_Revision/) for topic analysis summary, interactive visualizations, and takeaways

 <!--
 You can review the full project write-up, including interactive models [here]().
 -->

-You can view an interactive plot and summary of the topic analysis on the [repository's GitHub page](https://data-science-for-conservation.github.io/WOTUS_Revision/).

 ## Project Challenges